openfaas/docs/docs/openfaas-cloud/self-hosted/troubleshoot.md

 kubectl logs -n openfaas deploy/of-builder -c of-buildkit
 ```

+If your credentials or registry are set incorrectly, you may see that of-builder passes successfully, but of-buildkit may show an authorization error.

 #### buildshiprun

 Are there any issues deploying?
+Look for non 2xx status codes.

 ```sh
 kubectl logs -n openfaas-fn deploy/buildshiprun